network-lumen/validator-kit/README.md

  - `scripts/network/reload_peers.sh` reloads `persistent_peers` in a local
    `config.toml` from the current `config/peers.txt` contents and can optionally restart the `lumend` service.
+ - `scripts/network/state_sync.sh` configures the `[statesync]` section of a node's `config.toml` by querying a trusted RPC server for the latest height and computing an appropriate trust height/hash, so new sentries can bootstrap quickly without replaying all historical blocks.
  - `scripts/install/node_exporter_service.sh` installs Prometheus
    `node_exporter` as a systemd service on the host to expose system-level metrics (CPU, RAM, disk, etc.) on `127.0.0.1:9100` by default.
 Run it